 Before you start preparing, you need to understand what the test is about and what qualities one must possess to get a higher score.
 The Quantitative section of the GRE is quite straightforward.
 You need to be well acquainted with all the mathematical concepts included in the GRE syllabus.
 It often requires you to interpret word problems as well as be present-minded because there are some subtleties that a casual approach might overlook.
-I scored well on my diagnostic test so all I did to prepare was complete all the sections in the Manhattan 5lb book and all the mock tests from the ETS guide.
+I scored well on my diagnostic test so all I did to prepare was complete all the questions from Scholar Den and all the mock tests from the ETS guide.
 My approach may not be effective for someone who isn’t well-versed in mathematical concepts but that’s all I had time for.
 The verbal section, however, was a totally different task altogether.
 I scored in the low 150’s in my diagnostic test but the vocabulary was very alien to me.
-I knew I needed to work on the harder words.
+I knew I needed to work on harder words.
 One must know before starting that the GRE doesn’t ask for memorization of words.
 It looks at how one understands the meaning of a word and how effective they are with its use.
 Your vocabulary plays a vital role in Sentence Completion and Word Equivalence.
-As far as the comprehension is concerned, it takes a lot of practice and focus to judge what the question demands and how to extract accurate information from the passages provided.
+As far as the comprehension is concerned, it takes a lot of practice and focuses to judge what the question demands and how to extract accurate information from the passages provided.
 If you can’t differentiate between the options given, it’s going to be very tough.
-I got the Magoosh app for vocabulary and all I used to do was write down the words with meanings in my diary and regularly revise them as I added more words until I had written every word the app had.
-For the comprehension, I read Kaplan’s guide to GRE and the ETS official guide and practiced all I could within the time I had.
+All I used to do was write down the words with meanings in my diary and regularly revise them as I added more words until I had written every word the app had.
+For the comprehension, I watched Scholar Den videos to GRE and the ETS official guide and practiced all I could within the time I had.
 It helps if you’re an active reader as well.